gyj155/ADA-KungFuCooking/index.md

 ### Key Findings: The Hidden Patterns of Influence and Engagement

-## 1.Proportion of conspiracy theory videos in different categories
+## Proportion of conspiracy theory videos in different categories

 To understand the distribution of conspiracy theories across YouTube, we first analyzed the proportion of videos containing conspiracy-related terms within different content categories.
 This analysis reveals that while conspiracy narratives appear across a range of categories, they are particularly concentrated in the News & Politics space.
 Such findings underscore the close association between conspiracy content and political discourse, though other categories like Entertainment and People & Blogs also show notable presence.